lpdescamps/Cisco_CUCM/UDP/README.md

 * **wsdl**: The path where your wsdl is stored.
 * **platform**: The platform we are using.
 I assume it would be CUCM.
 See the README.md for Create_Login
 * **role**: To define the API user's permission.
 Here we need full permission so rwx.
 See the README.md for Create_Login

+## EM_Logout
+This script will check if UDP is logged in using an API sql query.
+If UDP is logged in, it will

+ - write in csv the Phone Device Name and User ID
+ - Logout the user if this function is uncommented in the script
+ - Log the user back in if this function is uncommented in the script.
+That could be used to refresh the account.

+>Details explaining each variables
+* **REGION**: Where is your cluster.
+See the README.md for Create_Login
+* **FILE**: CSV file location that will be created when running the script.

+under def main()
+* **path**: The path where your credentials are stored.
+See the README.md for Create_Login
+* **wsdl**: The path where your wsdl is stored.
+* **platform**: The platform we are using.
+I assume it would be CUCM.
+See the README.md for Create_Login
+* **role**: To define the API user's permission.
+Here we need full permission so rwx.
+See the README.md for Create_Login